Lebanon: Economy

+Agriculture

+The agricultural sector in Lebanon employs 20–25% of the total workforce, and contributed 3.1% to the country's GDP, as of 2020.
+Lebanon has the highest proportion of cultivable land in the Arab world.
+Major crops include apples, peaches, oranges, and lemons.
+A significant portion of the country's factories, approximately one-third, is dedicated to producing packaged food items, ranging from poultry to pickles.
+However, despite favorable conditions for farming and diverse microclimates, the country depends on food imports, constituting 80% of its consumption.
+This is mainly attributed to the small scale of many farms, preventing the benefits of economies of scale.
+The ongoing economic crisis and devaluation of the Lebanese pound have also negatively impacted the agricultural sector, particularly through elevated costs for essential imports such as seeds and fertilizers.
+This economic strain compounds existing burdens for farmers, including escalating debts and inefficient agricultural practices.
+Consequently, farmers are observing a decline in revenues and encountering difficulties in meeting loan repayment obligations.

 The commodities market in Lebanon includes substantial gold coin production, however according to International Air Transport Association (IATA) standards, they must be declared upon exportation to any foreign country.

+Manufacturing and industry

+Industry in Lebanon is mainly limited to small businesses that reassemble and package imported parts.
+In 2004, industry ranked second in workforce, with 26% of the Lebanese working population, and second in GDP contribution, with 21% of Lebanon's GDP.

 Oil has recently been discovered inland and in the seabed between Lebanon, Cyprus, Israel and Egypt and talks are underway between Cyprus and Egypt to reach an agreement regarding the exploration of these resources.
 The seabed separating Lebanon and Cyprus is believed to hold significant quantities of crude oil and natural gas.

-Industry in Lebanon is mainly limited to small businesses that reassemble and package imported parts.
-In 2004, industry ranked second in workforce, with 26% of the Lebanese working population, and second in GDP contribution, with 21% of Lebanon's GDP.

-Nearly 65% of the Lebanese workforce attain employment in the services sector.
-The GDP contribution, accordingly, amounts to roughly 67.3% of the annual Lebanese GDP.
-However, dependence on the tourism and banking sectors leaves the economy vulnerable to political instability.

-Lebanese banks are high on liquidity and reputed for their security.
-Lebanon was among only seven countries in the world where the value of the stock markets increased in 2008.

-On 10 May 2013 the Lebanese minister of energy and water clarified that seismic images of the Lebanese's sea bed are undergoing detailed explanation of their contents and that up till now, approximately 10% have been covered.
+On 10 May 2013, the Lebanese minister of energy and water clarified that seismic images of the Lebanese sea bed are undergoing detailed explanation of their contents and that up till now, approximately 10% have been covered.
 Preliminary inspection of the results showed, with over 50% probability, that 10% of Lebanon's exclusive economic zone held up to 660 million barrels of oil and up to 30×1012 cu ft of gas.

-The Syrian crisis has significantly affected Lebanese economic and financial situation.
-The demographic pressure imposed by the Syrian refugees now living in Lebanon has led to competition in the labour market.
-As a direct consequence unemployment has doubled in three years, reaching 20% in 2014.
-A loss of 14% of wages regarding the salary of less-skilled workers has also been registered.
-The financial constraints were also felt: the poverty rate increased with 170,000 Lebanese falling under the poverty threshold.
-In the period between 2012 and 2014, the public spending increased by $1 billion and losses amounted to $7.5 billion.
-Expenditures related only to the Syrian refugees were estimated by the Central Bank of Lebanon as $4.5 billion every year.

-History
+Lebanon has a significant drug industry, including both production and trade.
+Western intelligence estimate an annual production of over 4 million pounds of hashish and 20,000 pounds of heroin, generating profits exceeding $4 billion.
+In recent decades, Hezbollah has intensified its engagement in the drug economy, with narcotics serving as a significant revenue stream for the group.
+Despite some of the harvest being retained for local use, a significant amount is smuggled worldwide.
+Despite ongoing efforts, the government's inability to control the drug-producing Beqaa Valley and address illicit Captagon factories allows for the persistent occurrence of drug trades, impacting Lebanon's economy and regional stability.